microsoft/AICentral/src/AICentral/readme.md

 - Protect the front-end by requiring an AAD token issued for your own AAD application
 - Put a local Asp.Net core rate-limiting policy over the endpoint
 - Add logging to Azure monitor
-    - Logs quota, client caller information, and in this case the Prompt but not the response.
+    - Logs quota, client caller information (IP and identity name), and in this case the Prompt but not the response.
 - Publish the client-name as a tag in Open Telemetry

 ```json